 Fully immersed in the culture and local to the region you’re exploring, our Boundless Journeys guides have a unique perspective that brings you beyond the usual to experience the most authentic locations, people, and food.
 Whether leading you on a hike into the Himalayas, or uncorking a new vintage in a hidden Riojan bodega, our guides know where to go and how to get you there.
 Our trusted friends also have the insider knowledge to make spontaneous changes to your itinerary in order to take advantage of local celebrations, changes in weather, or special events.
 It’s this fine-tuning that keeps Boundless Journeys’ adventures full of fresh and innovative exploration every day.
-Below are just some of the fantastic people you may meet on your next Boundless Journeys adventure:
+We enjoy getting to know our guides and hope you do to—browse their bios below, read our guide interviews, and discover the fantastic people you may meet on your next Boundless Journeys adventure:

 Amos is one of Rwanda’s most sought-after guides because of his knowledge and enthusiasm for sharing the wonders and mysteries of his native country.
 He has taken many happy guests on sojourns through the majestic green hills of the Rwandan countryside and is proud to introduce them to his people, culture, the great apes, birds, and a variety of other African wildlife.